Microsoft Teams Jira Connector provides one-way integration from Jira to Microsoft Teams. It is a much more secure and

 Frequently Asked Questions

-You can check the FAQs at Microsoft Teams Jira Connector product page.
+You can check the FAQs on the Microsoft Teams Jira Connector product page.

-You can find alerts configuration on Alerts Configuration page.
+You can find alerts configuration on the Alerts Configuration page.

 Scheduled reports configuration

-You can scheduled reports configuration on this page.
+You can read about Scheduled reports configuration on this page.

 There is a global and project-level configuration.
-The global configuration available to the global administrators only.
+The global configuration is available to the global administrators only.

 The global configuration is in the System → Mail → Microsoft Teams.

 The project-level configuration accessible in the project settings Project Settings → Microsoft Teams.
 Only project or global administrators can change the project-level configuration.